 Bonuses and commissions are considered regular, if they are paid:

 - in each of the applicable four weeks before the injury, if paid weekly, or

 - in each of the three months before the injury, if paid monthly.

 The amount of regular bonuses and commissions included is the average of the applicable four weeks, or three months, respectively.*

 * This applies to workers being paid commissions in addition to a regular or base wage.
 If a worker is paid solely on commissions, the worker's short-term average earnings are calculated using the guidelines for "Irregular short-term average earnings" in this document.

 Bonuses and commissions that are irregular or sporadic are not included in the short-term average earnings calculation.
 However, irregular bonuses and commissions are included in the long-term average earnings recalculation (see 18-02-03 and 18-02-04).

-If a worker is concurrently employed at the time of the injury and the accident employer is covered under the Workplace Safety and Insurance Act (the Act) (either compulsory, or by application including self-employment with optional insurance), the worker's short-term average earnings are the total earnings from all employment regardless of whether the concurrent employer(s) is covered under the Act.
+If a worker is concurrently employed at the time of the injury and the accident employer is covered under the Workplace Safety and Insurance Act (WSIA) (either compulsory, or by application including self-employment with optional insurance), the worker's short-term average earnings are the total earnings from all employment regardless of whether the concurrent employer(s) is covered under the WSIA.

 The following earnings are not included in the determination of average earnings: